Saranya-N1/muon-g-2-GNN/README.md

 ### `edge_refinement.py`
 This script performs edge refinement on the graphs generated from the previous step.
 It remove all the nodes which are not part of same track of query point from the graph.

+### `complete-notebook (1).ipynb'
+In this, all the codes are available to perform the steps.
+Graph creation can be done using DBSCAN or query point based algorithms.
+Both are included in the notebook. 'complete-notebook' is the kaggle notebook directly attached.

 ## Data Format
 The data for the training scripts should be provided in a CSV file.
 The CSV file should contain the necessary features and labels for the muon g-2 analysis.
 One dataset is given here.